Medically reviewed by Angela Sheddan

 So, if stress is at the root of your ED, share with your partner what’s stressing you out and invite them to share what may be stressing them out.

-If you’re dealing with ED, talking to a healthcare professional about possible treatments is the way to go.
+If you’re dealing with ED, talking to a healthcare professional such as a primary care provider about possible treatments is the way to go.

 Once you know your options, it can be helpful to bounce them off your partner.
 After all, your partner likely knows you better than most people and may be able to give valuable insight on which medical professional-recommended treatments may suit you best.